 Every Friday, we run a snapshot of every active used-car listing on Autoza — make, model, year, price, mileage, transmission, fuel.
-As of 16 May 2026, that's 2,241 listings from 68 verified Irish dealers.
+This is a live snapshot of the Irish dealer market as of 16 May 2026.
 The patterns inside that dataset are more useful than any headline number you'll read this week.

 The headline numbers